top of page

 Artists, especially those who feel that the way they sense the world should not stay only within the art world.
 We would like to bring you into conversations that usually leave artists out of the room.

 Scholars and researchers, especially those who want their work to reach beyond a singular disciplinary readership.
-We would like to bring your thinking into exhibitions, policy, products, and public conversation.
+We would like to bring your thinking into exhibitions, policy, experimental projects, and public conversation.

 Curators, writers, and independent practitioners — those who have always found existing institutions not quite the right fit.
 We are that kind of people too.